 A higher-quality brand shoe, like La Sportiva, Scarpa, or Evolv, naturally lasts longer.
 High-quality, more expensive shoes are the best climbing shoes to buy.
 This is especially true if you plan to climb regularly several times per week.
 There’s a reason these brands are highly respected in the climbing community.

 Choosing the right quality shoe for your foot shape and climbing style is imperative to prevent excessive wear and ensure your shoes last.

 It’s unavoidable that a pair of climbing shoes gets softer and eventually loses their intended shape over time.
 Even so, some climbers like to keep around an older pair of shoes to practice in.

-Depending on how often and intensely you’re climbing, climbing shoes last, on average, three to nine months.
+Climbing shoes durability depends on many factors, so it’s difficult to pinpoint an exact lifespan.
+However, depending on how often and intensely you’re climbing, climbing shoes last, on average, three to nine months.
 At this point, the rubber and rand begin to wear thin and holes form.
 Once this happens, it’s best to stop wearing them and determine if it’s best to repair or replace them.

 Climbing indoors is unique compared to outdoor activities.
 The rough walls meant to replicate real rock wears down climbing shoes quickly.
 An indoor shoe also contains softer rubber for better friction on overhangs and easier smearing.
 Unfortunately, softer rubber means quicker wear and tear.